XpiritBV/mini-hacks/Table Storage/Table Storage-Hack.md

 private static void RetrieveSessions(CloudTable table) {
 	var startsAt = new DateTime(2016, 10, 4, 12, 0, 0);
-	// Construct the query operation for all sessions for the first day of the TechDays event.
 	TableQuery<Session> query = new TableQuery<Session>()
 		.Where(TableQuery.GenerateFilterCondition("PartitionKey", QueryComparisons.Equal, startsAt.Date.ToString("s")));

-	// Print the fields for each session. foreach (Session entity in table.ExecuteQuery(query))
+	foreach (Session entity in table.ExecuteQuery(query))
 	{
 		Console.WriteLine($"Day: {entity.PartitionKey}, ID:{entity.RowKey}\tName:{entity.Name}\tDescription{entity.Description}");